-IEPTEAM/SIGNATURES
+IEP TEAM/SIGNATURES

-The Individualized Education Program Team makes the decisions about the student's program and placement.
-The student's parent(s), the student's special education teacher, and a representative from the local education agency are required members of this team.
-Signature on this IEP documents attendance, not agreement.
+The Individualized Education Program team makes the decisions about the student's program and placement.
+The student's parent education teacher, and a representative from the Local Education Agency are required members of this team.
+Signature on this IEF agreement.

-Role Printed Name Signature

-Parent/Guardian/Surrogate

-Parent/Guardian/Surrogate

-Student

-Regular Education Teacher

-Special Education Teacher

-Local Ed Agency Rep

-Career/Tech Ed Rep

-Community Agency Rep

-Teacher of the Gifted

-- \ The IEP team must invite the student if transition services are being planned or if the parents choose to have the student participate. - \\ If the student is, or may be, participating in the regular education environment. - \\\ As determined by the LEA as needed for transition services. - \\\\ A teacher of the gifted is required when writing an IEP for a student with a disability who also is gifted.
+\ The IEP team must invite the student if transition services are being planned or if the parents choose to have the student participate.

+\\ If the student is, or may be, participating in the regular education environment.

+\\\ As determined by the LEA as needed for transition services and other community services.

+\\\\ A teacher of the gifted is required when writing an IEP for a student with a disability who also is gifted.

 One individual listed above must be able to interpret the instructional implications of any evaluation results.

-Written input received from the following members:

 IEP Team/Signatures: This section documents the attendance of the IEP team members who are present at the meeting.
 Attendance may include participation via telephone or videoconference.
 The IEP team may list the names of individuals who participate via telephone or videoconference (in the printed name column) and note how they participated.
-COVID-19 Guidance: For meetings held virtually, indicate on the signature line(s), the manner in which IEP team members participated (remotely, via phone)